-The flux calculation used the rapid model (Woolf et al., 2016) with the Nightingale et al. (2000) wind based gas transfer velocity parameterisation and was performed using the original in situ fCO2 and SST data.
-The temporal resolution was set to provide daily calculations for each of the 246 days allowing seasonal variations to be observed.
-FluxEngine supports arbitrary temporal resolutions to within minute precision and the choice predominantly depends on the resolution of the available data and the particular research questions to be addressed.
-FluxEngine was configured to write output into a single netCDF file as a time series.
-The in situ fCO2 and SST measurements were assumed to represent the conditions at the bottom of the mass boundary layer and the concentrations at the top of the mass boundary layer were estimated by configuring the FluxEngine to estimate the skin temperature using the in situ SST - 0.17 (which is based on the work of Donlon et al., 2002).
+in situ fCO_2 and SST measurements were assumed to represent the conditions at the bottom of the mass boundary layer and the concentrations at the top of the mass boundary layer were estimated by configuring the FluxEngine to estimate the skin temperature using the in situ SST -0.17 (which is based on the work of Donlon et al., 2002).

-Figure 5 shows the time series of SST, wind speed, xCO_2 , fCO_2 , concentration of CO_2 and calculated sea-to-air CO_2 flux.
-There is a moderate negative flux (ocean sink of CO_2) throughout most of the sampled period, which switched to a positive flux (outgassing to the atmosphere) during winter months.
-At approximately day 130 there is a local upwelling event which results in an incursion of CO_2 rich cold water.
-This results in an increase in fCO_2 of approximately 250 μ atm, however coincident low wind speed means that there was little change in the flux during this event.
+Figure 5 shows the time series of SST, wind speed, xCO2, fCO2, concentration of CO2, and calculated sea-to-air CO2 flux.
+There is a moderate negative flux (ocean sink of CO2) throughout most of the sampled period, which switched to a positive flux (outgassing to the atmosphere) during winter months.
+At approximately day 130, there is a local upwelling event which results in an incursion of CO2-rich cold water.
+This results in an increase in fCO2 of approximately 250 μ atm; however, coincident low wind speed means that there was little change in the flux during this event.